harshakokel/JA-Walk-ER/documentation/source/user_guide/index.rst

 GUI version
 -----------

-Walk-ER GUI allows user to create a simple ER diagram consisting of entities, attributes, and relations (square, ellipse and diamond shape respectively) and provides mode representation.
+JA-Walk-ER GUI allows user to create a simple ER diagram consisting of entities, attributes, and relations (square, ellipse and diamond shape respectively) and provides mode representation.
 Walk-ER GUI is built on top of Doteditor_.

     The dependency list includes: